ai4sre/meltria/README.md

-# Terrarium: AIOps Experimental Infrastructure with a Microservice Demo Application.
+# Terraria: AIOps Experimental Infrastructure with a Microservice Demo Application.

 This project build an experimental infrastructure for AIOps.
 (Work in Progress)